WolfheartTTV/Wolfhearts-Minecraft-Server/README.md

 For CurseForge:
-Download and install Curseforge here: https://www.curseforge.com/download/app Click "Create a Profile" at the top right, then click "Import" Choose "WolfheartsRPG-Full Release.zip" and then click "Open".
+Download and install Curseforge here: https://www.curseforge.com/download/app Click "Create a Profile" at the top right, then click "Import" Choose "HyokurissRPG-Full Release.zip" and then click "Open".
 It will then download the zip package to CurseForge.
 All mod keybinds have been removed in game to let players choose their own keybinds for each mod.
 Will progressively update modpack to be more challenging.